“For to this you were called, because Christ also suffered for us, leaving us an example, that you should follow His steps:”

 For to this you were called

 The antecedent of “this” is undeserved suffering.
 “To this” means that it is God’s purpose that we suffer unjustly.
-Peter has just exhorted the believers to whom he is writing to be the kind of employee who suffer patiently even when the suffering is unjust.
+Peter has just exhorted the believers to whom he is writing to be the kind of employee who suffers patiently even when unjust.
 Now he turns to the example found in Christ.

 Do you expect trouble to come your way?
 God called you for this.

 Why should we submit to unjust suffering?
 It is God’s plan for us.
-When we determined to receive Christ, unjust suffering became our calling (I Cor.
-1:9; I Th 3:3).
+When we determined to receive Christ, unjust suffering became our calling (1 Cor.
+1:9; 1 Th 3:3).
 God ordained us to affliction.
 We often do not manifest the grace of God at work in unjust suffering.